 - Do you want kids?
 If so, would you prefer having a baby without a partner or a partner without a baby?

-- What was the experience that impacted you the most in your life?
+- What was the biggest mistake that impacted you the most in your life?

-- What type of relationship did you have with your parents?
+- What type of relationship did/do you have with your parents?

-- Would you be with someone who doesn’t have the same beliefs as you?
+- Would you be with someone who doesn’t have the same personal beliefs as you?

 - How would your best friends describe you?

-- Do you usually follow your heart or your head?
+- Do you usually follow your heart, head, or a gut feeling?

 - Do you prefer dating just one person and see where it goes or dating multiple people until you decide?